• Skip to primary navigation

 • understand when behavior needs communication, healing, environmental change, or all three

-• stay with the situation long enough for behavior to genuinely shift
+• stay with a situation long enough for true change to happen

-It happens through guided experience, expert modeling, and real-world application.
+It develops through expert mentoring, guided experience, modeling, and real-world application.

 When communicators receive mentoring and work within a supportive container, something important happens: